-The collective grouping of Travellers includes those families who may share aspects of a similar lifestyle but do not necessarily share the linguistic and cultural heritages of the Gypsies, Roma and Travellers of Irish Heritage and would not therefore ascribe to that ethnicity.
+The collective grouping of Gypsies, Roma and Travellers includes those families who may share aspects of a similar lifestyle but do not necessarily share the linguistic and cultural heritage and would not therefore ascribe to that ethnicity.

 Data held on cohort sizes for children from Gypsy, Roma (WROM) or Travellers of Irish Heritage (WIRT) families generally present much smaller numbers than local knowledge suggests is the true picture.
 Families may ascribe as White British (WBRI), Irish (WIRI) or possibly White Other (WOTH) if from an Eastern European Roma background.
 In this way, they keep their GRT identities hidden, particularly easy to do if they live in a house since this means they are not visible.